 On creating a ticketed event versus a free one, Stacey says the brand did its due diligence in not only deciding whether to ticket, but how much to value the tickets at.
 “We conducted quite a bit of research to land on a ticketed event format that had a variety of tiers,” Stacey says.
 “We did a lot of focus groups, both with our Rouge members, top customers in our [Beauty Insiders] loyalty program, but broader than that to determine what types of experiences our clients would pay for, and what tiers they would be comfortable with.”

 Nearly 5,000 attendees purchased tickets to Sephoria House of Beauty.
 On top of ticket sales, Sephora is looking at email signups tied to the microsite, how quickly tickets were purchased and social engagement to measure ROI on the event and engagement.
 Most importantly, Sephora monitored its Beauty Insider community page for comments and feedback.
 According to Stacey, Sephoria will play a “big part” in how the brand approaches and evolves its experiential program in 2019.
-Agency: Mosaic, Dallas.
+Agency: Mosaic, Chicago.